yisroelhoffman/Mitzva-of-matzah-at-the-start-or-the-end-of-the-meal/README.md

-# When do we fulfill the Mitzva of matzah.
+# When do we fulfill the Mitzva of achilas matzah.
-When do we fulfill the Mitzva of matzah min Hatorah - at the start of the meal or at the end of the meal.
+When do we fulfill the Mitzva of achilas matzah min Hatorah - at the start of the meal or at the end of the meal.